3699 Wilshire Blvd. Ste 700, Los Angeles, CA 90010 Mon-Fri 9am-6pm +1-213-387-4508

 Adjustments and Considerations in Shared Physical Custody

 However, significant changes in one parent’s income can lead to a modification of the child support order in a 50/50 custody arrangement.
 Modifications to child support orders in California can occur due to significant changes in the paying parent’s income or custody arrangements.
-What influences do extraordinary expenses have on payments?
+What influence do extraordinary expenses have on payments?

 Extraordinary Expenses and Their Influence on Payments